Dr Colin Walsh

 |Fax||1300 460 222|

-I am an Obstetrician & Gynaecologist and Staff Specialist in Maternal-Fetal Medicine at Royal North Shore and North Shore Private Hospitals.
+I am an Obstetrician, Gynaecologist and Maternal-Fetal Medicine specialist at Royal North Shore, North Shore Private and the Mater Hospitals.
 In addition to specialist training in Obstetrics & Gynaecology, I have completed formal sub-specialty training fellowships in both Maternal-Fetal Medicine / High-risk Obstetrics (2011-2013) and Gynaecology (2008-2011).
 I am Clinical Senior Lecturer at the University of Sydney and hold a PhD from the University of New South Wales.

 I graduated MB BCh BAO with honours from University College Dublin in 2002.
 Between 2003 and 2005, I undertook basic training in obstetrics and gynaecology in Dublin and completed a Higher Diploma in Child Heath (DCH).

 From 2005-2008, I completed specialist training in obstetrics and gynaecology, initially at Columbia-Presbyterian Medical Center in New York and subsequently at Addenbrooke’s Hospital, Cambridge, UK.
 During this time I obtained both membership of both the Royal College of Physicians of Ireland (MRCPI) and the Royal College of Obstetricians and Gynaecologists in the UK (MRCOG).